queryluke/masseffect-5e/static/data/rules/04-02-ability-scores-and-modifiers.md

 ---

 Each of a creature's abilities has a score, a number that defines the magnitude of that ability.
-An ability score is not just a measure of innate capabilities, but also encompasses a creature's training and competence in activities related to that ability.
+An ability score is not just a measure of innate capabilities but also encompasses a creature's training and competence in activities related to that ability.

 A score of 10 or 11 is the normal human average, but operatives and many monsters are a cut above average in most